RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 A full list of official departmental objectives for MTH 201 can be found [here](https://www.gvsu.edu/cms4/asset/9A420BCF-BA9E-0845-91754145EA82C51F/sor_descriptions_objectives__topics_for_faculty_updated_12-11-19.pdf).

 Your progress toward these course objectives will be tracked using **Learning Targets**.
-There are 24 individual Learning Targets covering all the major skills in the course; a complete list of these is in Appendix ??? at the end of this syllabus.
-Your grade in the course will be based in large part on the amount and quality of evidence you can provide, through various forms of work, that you've mastered these Learning Targets.
+There are 23 individual Learning Targets covering all the major skills in the course; a complete list of these is at the end of this syllabus.

 ## Structure and flow of the course

-Your MTH 201 course is being offered in a **staggered hybrid** mode.
-"Staggered" means that while we will have F2F meetings regularly, we will stagger the attendance so that only about half the section is in attendance at any give meeting, for social distancing purposes.
-"Hybrid" means that the course is a combination of F2F work and asynchronous online work, with about a 50/50 split in our case.
-The content of MTH 201 is divided into 12 **modules**, each of which is subdivided into a "Part A" and a "Part B".
-A complete list of modules and the content they cover is in the Appendix  at the end of this syllabus.

-Your work in the class will follow a simple, repeating pattern that will involve you **before**, **during**, and **after** our meetings.
-It works like this:
+Your work in the class will follow a pattern that will involve you **before**, **during**, and **after** our meetings:

-+ **BEFORE each class**: You'll complete a **Daily Prep** assignment in which you'll get familiar with the **basic concepts** of the upcoming lesson through guided reading, video, or hands-on activity and completion of basic exercises on new concepts.
++ **BEFORE each class**: You'll complete a **Daily Prep** assignment in which you'll get familiar with the basic concepts of the upcoming lesson.
 Daily Prep assignments will typically be due by 11:59pm ET the night before the lesson; you'll be able to work ahead if you want.
-+ **DURING each clas**s: Class meetings will typically start with 10 minutes for going over the Daily Prep assignments and fielding your questions.
-Then we will spend most of the class (around 30 minutes) doing activities together on the harder concepts from the material.
-There may be some small lectures, but active work will be the main event since you can only learn math by doing it!
-Then we will typically spend 10 minutes wrapping up, going through some of the main points of the activity, taking short ungraded quizzes to give you feedback on your learning, and then getting your feedback on the lesson.
++ **DURING each class**: Class meetings will typically start with 10 minutes for going over the Daily Prep assignments and fielding  questions.
+Then we will spend around 30 minutes doing activities together on the harder concepts from the material.
+Then we will typically spend 10 minutes wrapping up, going through some of the main points of the activity, taking short ungraded quizzes to give you feedback on your learning, and getting your feedback on the lesson.
-+ **AFTER each class**: In the hybrid format, only about half the lesson is covered during the in-class session.
++ **AFTER each class**: Only about half the lesson is covered during the in-class session.
 The rest of the lesson is learned through **Followup Activities** that you will do asynchronously (outside of class on your own schedule).
-Followup activities are basically what we **would* do as active group work if we were going to meet for a second hour on the lesson.

 This pattern repeats for each F2F meeting that you have with your group.

-Finally, there is ongoing work that you'll be doing outside the flow of class meetings: Online homework done weekly to practice the ideas from the module, Application/Extension Problems that take your basic skills to the next level and into real-world applications, and Checkpoints given roughly every other week that assess your mastery of basic skills.
-More on these in the "Learning Activities in MTH 201" section below.

 Visually, the workflow looks like this:

 ![201 Workflow](201workflow.png)

-**Live streaming of F2F meetings:** All F2F meetings will be live-streamed over either Zoom or Google Meet.
-If you cannot attend one of your designated F2F meetings, you will have the option of participating remotely through the live stream.
+Finally, there is ongoing work outside the flow of class meetings, such as online homework and application/extension problems.
+More on these in the "Learning Activities in MTH 201" section below.

 ## Learning activities in MTH 201

 You will be engaging with several different kinds of activities in the course, both to learn the material and to demonstrate how well you have learned it.
-Our course uses a **mastery grading** system in which **most graded items do not use points**, but rather your work will be required to meet certain levels of quality that demonstrate *mastery*.
-We will discuss this several times in class, and there is more information later in this document.

 The kinds of activities you will undertake are:

-+ **Daily Preparation (DP)**: You will complete Daily Prep assignments before each of your F2F meetings.
-Each Daily Prep assignment involves reading, video-watching, or playing with an interactive tool and then answering questions and working exercises on basic learning obejctives.
-Each Daily Prep is graded with a "check" if it is submitted by the deadline (given on the course calendar), every exercise has a response, and each response indicates a good-faith effort to be right.
-Otherwise the work receives an "x".
++ **Daily Preparation (DP)**: You will complete these before each of your F2F meetings.
+Each Daily Prep assignment involves reading, video-watching, or interaction and then working exercises on basic learning obejctives.
-+ **Followup Activities (FA)**: Following your face-to-face meeting, you'll complete a short set of activities roughly equivalent to an in-class group activity.
-Followup activities will complete the lesson for each part of a module.
-As with Daily Prep assignments, they are grade with a "check" if the activity is completed by the due date and each part of the activity is complete with a good-faith effort to be right.
-Otherwise it receives an "x".
++ **Followup Activities (FA)**: Followup activities will complete the lesson for each part of a module and are done after a F2F meeting.
-+ **WeBWorK (WW)**: Once a week, students will complete a 16-item online homework sets that provide opportunities to practice basic ideas from each part of a module and to review.
++ **WeBWorK (WW)**: Once a week, you will complete a 16-item online homework set that provides practice on basic ideas from each part of a module.
 These are deployed using the *WeBWorK* online homework system at https://webwork-math.gvsu.edu/webwork2/.
 These will typically be due Sunday nights at 11:59pm ET.
-WeBWork allows for unlimited multiple attempts without penalty up to those deadlines.
-Each WeBWorK item is worth 1 point (some allow partial credit) ad is auto-graded by the computer on the basis of correctness of the answer.
-+ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint" that consists of several problems, each one of which focuses on a single Learning Target from the list in the Appendix.
++ **Learning Target Checkpoints**: On a roughly bi-weekly basis, you'll receive a take-home exam called a "Checkpoint".
 Each Checkpoint will contain one problem for every Learning Target that has been covered up to that point.
-For example, the first Checkpoint may contain problems for Learning Targets F.1 through L.2; the second Checkpoint will contain new versions of F.1 through L.2 along with first-time problems for D.1 through D.3; the third Checkpoint will contain new versions of F.1 through D.3 with first-time problems for D.4 through DC.1; and so on. **You will only need to attempt problems for Learning Targets that you have not yet mastered**.
-The cumulative structure allows you to attempt problems multiple times in different weeks.
-Students will be provided with a detailed rubric for what constitutes acceptable work on each Checkpoint problem.
-Work that meets the criteria for acceptable work will be given a "check"; work that does not meet the criteria will receive an "X". **Work receiving an "X" can be redone at any later Checkpoint**.
-See the Revision policy for details.
+You'll be given a detailed rubric explaining what constitutes acceptable work on each Learning Target.
+Work that meets the criteria for acceptable work will be given a "check"; work that does not meet the criteria will receive an "X".
+If you receive an "x" on a problem, you can try it again on a new version on the next Checkpoint until you receive a "check".
+You will only need to attempt problems on Learning Targets you have not yet mastered.
 You can also earn a "check" through means other than Checkpoints; see "How work is graded in MTH 201" below for details.
 + **Application/Extension Problems (AEPs)**: AEPs are more extensive problems that require applying or extending the basic course knowledge from the Learning Targets.
-Most require technology, and all will require a formal writeup.
-There will be at least 8 AEP sets posted during the semester.
-They are graded using the EMRN rubric discussed in "How work is graded in MTH 201" and can be revised and resubmitted if needed.
-+ **Final Exam**: The final exam in the course will consist of two parts.
-The first part consists of big-picture questions on the overall ideas of the course.
-Your performance on this part contributes to the plus/minus grade in the course.
-The other part of the final exam will be a last Checkpoint of the semester and will give you the chance to meet additional learning targets that have not yet been mastered.
 + **Miscellaneous engagement opportunities**: Various other activities in the class will give you the opportunity to get and stay engaged with the course.
 These include the Startup assignment in week 1, occasional discussion board activities, meeting certain incentive bonus deadlines, and other items.
 Designated items will carry 1 "engagement credit", and engagement credits will accumulate through the semester.
 In particular, every "check" on a Daily Prep and Followup activity is worth 1 engagement credit.

-Additionally, you'll be required to complete some basic review of mathematical functions in order to make sure you're prepared to start work with Calculus.
-This review is called the **Functions Bootcamp** and your completion of the bootcamp will come through either a special WeBWorK set or a take-home assessment.
-More information on this will be given in week 1.
+Additionally, we will have a **final exam** consisting of two parts.
+The first part focuses on big-picture questions on the overall ideas of the course.
+Your performance on this part contributes to the plus/minus grade in the course.
+The other part of the final exam will be a last Checkpoint of the semester and will give you the chance to meet additional learning targets that have not yet been mastered.

 ## How work is graded in MTH 201

+Our course uses a **mastery grading** system in which **most graded items do not use points**, but rather your work will be required to meet certain levels of quality that demonstrate *mastery*.
+We will discuss this several times in class, and there is more information later in this document.

+### Daily Prep and Followup Activities

+Daily Prep and Followup Activities are graded with either a "check" or an "x". **A check is given if the work is turned in on time, and if every item has a response that represents a good-faith effort to be right**.
+Actual correctness of the answer or explanation is not part of the grading.
+Work that does not meet these expectations receives an "x".
+This includes work that has missing responses (even if by accident), work that includes responses like "I don't know" that show insufficient effort to give a good-faith response, and work that is late (again, even if by accident).

 ### Proficiency and Mastery on Learning Targets

-There are 24 Learning Targets in the course, 10 of which are designated as **Core** targets due to their central nature in Calculus, and the other 14 of which are designated as **Supplemental**.
+There are 23 Learning Targets in the course, 11 of which are designated as **Core** targets due to their central nature in Calculus, and the other 12 of which are designated as **Supplemental**.
 There are two levels of achievement on any of the  Learning Targets: **Proficiency** and **Mastery**.
 Students get numerous opportunities to demonstrate understanding of the Learning Targets; every time this happens, the student receives a "check" on that Learning Target.

 + To be rated as "Proficient" on a Learning Target, earn **one check** on it.
 + To be rated as "Mastered" on a Learning Target, earn **two checks** on it.